DeepOSets: Non-Autoregressive In-Context Learning with Permutation-Invariance Inductive Bias: Methods

+The proof of the previous theorem is given in the Appendix.
+This result says that one can decompose a permutation-invariant regression operator into two components: the first is a sum-pooling of identical functions $\phi$, while the second is an operator acting on the output of the first.
+This motivates us to use a DeepSets neural network with sum-pooling (or, equivalently, average pooling) to approximate the first component, and a neural operator approximator for the second.
+Note, however, that this is true provided that the dimensionality of the latent space must be at least $\binom{n+d+p}{n}$, which is large for large $n$, $d$, and $p$.

-\begin{itemize} \item The branch network accepts a fixed number of inputs, and thus it cannot accommodate a varying number of in-context examples. \item The branch network input is not invariant to permutations of the input, which can lead to poor generalization since in the majority of cases the in-context examples are i.i.d.\ and the machine learning algorithm to be learned is invariant to permutations in the training data. \end{itemize}
+For the neural approximator, we choose DeepONets, due to its excellent properties, such as the fact that it has a universal representation theorem and employs an implicit representation for the output function, requiring no output discretization.
+However, DeepONets are not directly usable for our purposes, due to the following two major challenges: (1) the branch network accepts a fixed number of inputs, and thus it cannot accommodate a varying number of in-context examples; and (2) the branch network is sensitive to permutations of its input, which can lead to poor generalization since the data in regression is invariant to permutation.

-To address these challenges, we modify the branch network using a \textit{set learning} approaching, which allows the DeepONet to process an indefinite number of in-context examples in a permutation-invariant setting.
-We do this by using the DeepSets paradigm \cite{zaheer2017} for set learning.

-DeepSets is designed to accommodate point clouds of varying sizes, providing flexibility in handling in-context examples.
-DeepSets has been shown to possess the universal approximation property for permutation-invariant functions~\cite{wagstaff2022universal}.
-Each in-context example $(\v{x}_i, y_i) \in \sX \times \sY$ is encoded into a feature vector $\v{h}_i \in \mathbb{R}^{d_{embed}}$.
-The encoded vectors $\v{h}_i$ are summed and averaged across all examples to obtain permutation-invariance: $\v{h} = \frac{1}{n}\sum_{i=1}^{n} \v{h}_i$ (see the left side of \cref{fig:model}).
-As mentioned previously, the permutation invariance property of set learning can improve generalization ability from in-context examples.
-To allow for different numbers of in-context examples during inference, while maintaining the same neural network structure, a single fully-connected neural network (represented by $\phi$ in \cref{fig:model}) is used to aggregate the input data.
-See \cref{fig:model} for the full DeepOSets architecture.